harigopal/logchange/README.md

 [![Build Status](https://travis-ci.org/harigopal/logchange.svg?branch=master)](https://travis-ci.org/harigopal/logchange)

 Logchange is an alternative approach to managing a _changelog_.
-Instead of writing to a flat `CHANGELOG(.md)`, it logs changes to `.yaml` files containing a `timestamp`, the `title`, and a boolean `public`.
+Instead of writing to a flat `CHANGELOG(.md)`, it logs changes to `.yaml` files containing a `timestamp` and a `title`.
+You can extend this format by adding any number of additional fields by specifying a template - allowing customization of the changelog to suit your needs.

-Logchange allows for two _release_ changelogs to be maintained - an exhaustive one for internal use, and a public one to display to your users.
-It can _release_ a public and a private changelog with one command, assuming that `public` boolean is correctly set (see _Usage_ section).
+Logchange allows you to _release_ changes; this allows you to group changes into versioned releases, or timed releases, depending on what your project needs.
+New entries are kept in `changelog/unreleased` until the `release` command is used to append it to `changelog/YEAR.yaml` file.

 This repository's _changelog_ is maintained using _logchange_.
-Since this is a public repository, there are only public changes.
-See the automatically generated `changelog/2017-public.yaml`.
+See the automatically generated `changelog/2017.yaml`.
 Unreleased changes go to `changelog/unreleased`.

 ## Why?

 It's good to let your users know what you're up to, and it's good to keep track of what changed over time.
-However, you don't need to tell your users about every single change - hence the `public` flag.
-The _YAML_ format just makes it easier to parse and _present_ the data on the front-end, while being readable and editable.
+If your project's code isn't public, it might make sense to include a `private` flag in your template and use that to show only a select list of changes to your users and the public.
+The _YAML_ format allows the changelog to be extended to fit your specific requirements.
+It also makes it easy to parse and _present_ the data on the front-end.

 ## Installation